Child Death

 Oxford University Hospitals NHS Foundat…

-Concerns summary Concerns remain about the implementation of NG tube policy changes and staff competency reassessment.
+Concerns summary (AI summary) Concerns remain about the implementation of NG tube policy changes and staff competency reassessment.
 Policy variations to reduce x-ray exposure led to confusion about the need for confirmation, risking tube misplacement.

 Violet Jackman